mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- For  Mi and Other Parent - "Have you seen Te's game it has 21 levels." -->
 <!-- NOTE - CHECK THE GLITCHING / PLANNING TERMS WITH PREVIOUS CHAPTER -->

-In the above interactions, there is cultural understanding of the conventions of a platformer game being shown by both the child and adult.
-Keys and Doors as desired a game design pattern appears to prompt engagement with the game making process.
-This is evident in the way with the child introduces and repeats the name of the pattern in a sing song voice in this interaction.
+For both participants there is an explicit awareness of game making patterns and concept of the game as a dynamic system.
+Both seem to drive their work on the design and coding mechanics of the game.
+A cultural understanding of the conventions of a platformer game being shown by both the child and adult.
+The target game design pattern Keys and Doors is repeated in a sing song voice by the child along with chivvying .

 Understanding of the game as a dynamic system is seen clearly in the parent’s alarm at the child’s deletion of all elements of hazard.
 This interaction shows the parent guiding the child to imagine the user experience through the use of terms from GDPs.
 The parent uses GDPs as a prompt that they are designing for others.
 The child has also thought ahead to this time of playtesting.
 Both child and parent make reference to the imagined player experiences.
 In the vignette above Sh mentions "it's no fun if their are no hazards".
 The response of Th "It is for me." indicates a mischievous desire to play against game conventions with a desire to confuse or disorient players.
 (my interpretation based on another extract explored later?)